morinlab/lymphopedia/papers/grandeGenomewideDiscoverySomatic2019.md

 New Tier 1, BL Tier 1, 9
 This study, New Tier 2, 4
 New Tier 2, BL Tier 2, 4
-Other studies, BL Tier 1, 20
+All other BL studies, BL Tier 1, 20
-Other studies, BL Tier 2, 153
+All other BL studies, BL Tier 2, 153
 ```